Nikunj-Goswami4/Gesture-Recognition/README.md

 ## Files:

-1. **hand_sign.py**: This Python script contains the code for data preprocessing, model training, evaluation, and prediction.
+1. **hand_sign.ipynb**: This Python script contains the code for data preprocessing, model training, evaluation, and prediction.
 It utilizes TensorFlow and OpenCV libraries for image processing, along with Matplotlib for visualization.

 2. **app.py**: This Flask web application allows users to upload images and get predictions for the hand gestures detected in the images.
 It utilizes the trained model to make predictions.